torayeff/fanucpy/README.md

 # fanucpy
-# The Python package to facilitate online robot programming for FANUC industrial robots
+# Python package for FANUC industrial robots

 ## Software contents
 The package consists of two parts: